ProjectsALB/KujtoTiranen/README.md

 ## License

-This project is released under the MIT License.
-See the `LICENSE` file for details.
+MIT License — see the `LICENSE` file in this repository.
 Shared for portfolio and educational use.